IBM/backwork/README.md

 ```sh
 $ pip install <plug-in_name>
 ```
+You can discover available plug-ins by [viewing the `backwork-plugin` topic on Github.](https://github.com/topics/backwork-plugin)

 Plug-ins are divided into three categories:

 ### Backup
 Backup plug-ins are responsible for connecting to databases and doing the actual backup process, as well as the restore process for the backups.
+You can discover available backup plug-ins by [viewing the `backwork-plugin-backup` topic on Github.](https://github.com/topics/backwork-plugin-backup)

 Once you install a backup plug-in it will be available via the `backwork backup` and `backwork restore` commands:
 ```sh